 What is schizophrenia?

 Schizophrenia is a serious mental illness that interferes with the way you think, feel, and act.
 It makes it hard for you to think clearly and make decisions.
-It is also hard for you to relate to people and act normally in social situations.
+It is also hard for you to relate to people and act appropriately in social situations.
 People with schizophrenia can have trouble telling the difference between what’s real and what’s not.
-They may hear voices that aren’t there or think that someone is out to get them.
+For example, they may hear voices that aren’t there or think that someone is out to get them.

 Schizophrenia occurs in both women and men.
 Symptoms usually start between the ages of 16 and 30.
-It is a lifelong condition that can be disabling if it’s not treated.
+It is a lifelong condition.
+It can be disabling to work and school life as well as relationships if not treated and regularly managed.

 Symptoms of schizophrenia